mkobuolys/dartpad-workshop-segmented-state/src/handle_shape_data/instructions.md

 }
 ```

 Run the code to see how the _success_ state is handled in UI.
-Notice that the loaded shape pops on the screen without any indication of data loading.
-Thus, you will handle the _loading_ state next!
+Notice that the loaded shape pops on the screen without any indication of data loading?
+Or that nothing happens in case of an error?
+Thus, you will handle the _loading_ and _error_ states in the next steps!